GAHT Plotter

 Evidence fit

-moderate fit confidence, primary oil-depot ec pk plus direct im-vs-sc comparison data
+moderate fit confidence, primary oil-depot ec pk plus mixed-ester im/subq cohort and timing context

-The literature suggests both an early rise and a slower tail, so the app uses a two-phase fit scaled to the published or review-supported peak window.
+The literature suggests staggered release or a fast rise plus a slower tail, so the app uses a multi-phase fit scaled to the published or review-supported peak window.

 Oriowo 1980Show details